bartenbach/cluster_restart/README.md

 ```

 ## Step 2: Adjust your validator command-line arguments, temporarily for this restart to include:
-(--known-validators aren’t needed if you have your own local snapshot and have set –no-genesis-fetch as your validator won’t be downloading anything, you can omit those arguments in this case)
+`--known-validators` aren’t needed if you have your own local snapshot and have set –no-genesis-fetch as your validator won’t be downloading anything, you can omit those arguments in this case.

 **If you use a have a hot failover setup ensure you start with the correct identity!**